BhavikPawar29/Decision-Tree/README.md

 # Decision Tree Implementation

 ## Overview
 This repository contains a Python implementation of a Decision Tree classifier from scratch, as well as an implementation using scikit-learn's DecisionTreeClassifier.
-The Decision Trees are trained on the Breast Cancer dataset for comparison.
+The Decision Trees are trained on the Breast Cancer dataset.

 ## Contents
 - `DecisionTree.py`: Contains the implementation of the Decision Tree algorithm from scratch.
-- `Decision Trees (with Scikitlearn).ipynb`: Jupyter notebook containing the implementation and comparison of Decision Trees using scikit-learn's DecisionTreeClassifier.
+- `Decision Trees (with Scikitlearn).ipynb`: Jupyter notebook containing the implementation of Decision Trees using scikit-learn's DecisionTreeClassifier.
 - `train.py`: Script for training the Decision Tree implemented from scratch using the Breast Cancer dataset.
 - `README.md`: Documentation file providing an overview of the project.